Smartling/SmartlingHelp/_v2endpoints/glossary/get-terms-source-only.md

       type: string
       required: false
       description_markdown: |
         Return terms matching a string.
-Match is case-insensitive and non-strict.
-For example, `termText=cold` will match `Cold Call`.
+Match is wildcard-style and case-insensitive.
+For example, `termText=cold` will match `Cold Call`, but `termText=Cold Calls` will not.
     - title: limit
       type: number
       required: false